nickmachairas/doctorate/docs/references.rst

 Associate Committee on the National Building Code (1975), *Canadian Manual on Foundation Engineering*, National Research Council of Canada

+.. _Bachus2018:

+Bachus, R., Cadden, A., and Machairas, N. (2018).
+"DIGGS Does Pipelines." *Pipelines 2018*, American Society of Civil Engineers (ASCE), 281–289.

+.. _Bachus2019:

+Bachus, R., Machairas, N., and Cadden, A. (2019).
+"DIGGS Does Deep Foundations." *Proceedings of the 44th Annual Conference on Deep Foundations*, Deep Foundation Institute, Chicago IL, October 15-18 2019, 814–827.

 .. _Bowles1977:

 Bowles, J. E. (1977). *Foundation Analysis and Design*.
 McGraw-Hill.